2005 Zarand earthquake

-The 2005 Zarand earthquake affected several villages in the Kerman province of Iran on February 22 at 05:55:23 local time.
+An earthquake affected several villages in the Kerman province of Iran on February 22, 2005, at 05:55:23 local time.
 The shock measured 6.4 on the moment magnitude scale and had a maximum Mercalli intensity of VIII (Severe).
 Zarand is located 740 km southeast of Tehran.
 The maximum recorded peak ground acceleration was 0.51 g at Shirinrud dam.
-The United States' National Earthquake Information Center and the Belgian' Centre for Research on the Epidemiology of Disasters both show that 612 died and 1,411 were injured in the event.
+The United States' National Earthquake Information Center and Belgium's Centre for Research on the Epidemiology of Disasters both show that 612 died and 1,411 were injured in the event.